Saratok

 Saratok is a town, and the capital of the Saratok District (1,586.9 square kilometres) in Betong Division, Sarawak, East Malaysia in the island of Borneo.
 The last recorded district population was 54,400 (year 2020 census).
 It is located about 50 km from Betong.
 Iban forms the majority of the population (51%) with Malay (40%), Chinese (7%), Bidayuh and Melanau minorities.

 A majority of the Iban people live in longhouses in rural areas, planting paddy, pepper and tapping rubber to earn a living.
 Some of the Ibans in Saratok either work on or own palm oil plantations.
 Generally, the Malay community live near rivers, fishing and planting pineapples, cocoa and coconut.
 A majority of the shopkeepers in Saratok town are Chinese.

 Events

-A main annual event in Saratok is the Saratok Regatta or Pesta Air Sungai Krian, a boat-racing event.
-This event usually takes place during one weekend in July.
-Many stalls selling things ranging from food to souvenirs are set up in the car park between Saratok Wet Market and Nek Kochon Market was place big stage capitalise on the number of people who throng to this event every year.

-Saratok was harmony place to stay where multi race live together, work together, eat and drink together with happy and respect each other.

-There was big prayer place in Saratok not far from each others like Masjid Al- Muthadin, Buddhist Tample near market river and Church.
+Saratok, a town district sandwiched between Sarikei and Betong of about 300 km away from Kuching is inhabited by predominantly by a majority of Iban descent.
+Over the few decades, Saratok which was a sleepy town, is now a busy and bustling municipality with economic activities, festivities and other events signaling a wave of development coming to the area.
+However, Saratok maintains its cultural heritage and diverse wildlife.

+Saratok boasts itself as powerhouse in palm oil production and one of its main drivers of the local economy.
+Blessed with fertile land, majority of its people are cultivating oil palm which is evidenced in their well being especially the longhouse dwellers.
+However to complement the growing activity, there are plans to strengthen its agriculture sector by building and upgrading more agriculture road to pave way for other crops such as paddy and coconut as there are lots of unused land and in such a design to increase more income to the rural people of Saratok.

+To display its cultural heritage, Saratok organizes the annual Pesta Saratok, which includes the Regatta Saratok longboat race.
+The event attracts spectators and participants from across the state, generating an estimated RM 600,000.00 to RM 1.2 million for the local economy.
+Additional activities include local games and exhibitions such as Gasing and Slingshot, cultural shows, and musical performances by local artists.

+Saratok is also known for its care to environment.
+Saratok maintains its diversification by preserving certain parts of the forest to be remain untouched.
+The line between progress and preservation however need to dealt with delicately as needs of the people are to be addressed while maintaining balance with environment.